utkwdn/utkwds-genesis-child/README.md

 ---

-The UT Genesis Child Theme was made to help UT web developers build interfaces that match UT's visual identity and make consistent the user interface of a variety of digital products, in lieu of the finished Web Design System theme
+The UT Genesis Child Theme was made to help UT web developers build interfaces that match UT's visual identity and make consistent the user interface of a variety of digital products, in lieu of the finished Web Design System theme.

 ---